VisualComputing-2022-2/showcase/content/docs/shortcodes/illusions/illusions.md

 {{< p5-iframe sketch="/showcase/sketches/illusions/breathingSquareIllusion.js" width="725" height="725" >}}

+This illusion is one of several effects in which a rigid object is shown moving behind small apertures.
+The object appears to change size or shape as it moves.
+In this case the apertures become progressively narrower and wider as a square rotates behind them, and the square appears to expand and contract rhythmically that is why is called a breathe.

+It is possible to make the squares that move from each of the corners disappear by means of the "corners" button.
+In this way the so-called "breathing" disappears, showing what is simply a normal rotation of a square with fixed size

 ## White Xmas Illusion

 {{< p5-iframe sketch="/showcase/sketches/illusions/whiteXmas.js" width="425" height="425" >}}

+In this illusion there are only three different colors however apparently each of the trees has a different shade of green.

+The difference between each of the two trees is only that one of them is under the yellow bars while the other one is under the green bars.

+In this case it is possible to make the horizontal bars disappear by means of the "bars" button located at the top.
+When the bars disappear, it is possible to verify the color parity of the trees.

 ## Flash-Lag Effect

 {{< p5-iframe sketch="/showcase/sketches/illusions/flashLagEffect.js" width="425" height="425" >}}

+This illusion is an example of the “flash-lag” effect.

+Where the two lines nearly meet, the flashing line appears to lag a little behind the other line.

+The flashing line seem to have a different angle, where they meet there’s a kink.

+Our mental perception and planning mechanisms need to consider the delays in afference, computation & efference.
+Thus, moving objects are perceived a bit ahead of their assumed trajectory; the flash (because it is stationary) is not.
+Consequently, one perceives a positional disparity between briefly flashed stationary and moving objects.

+For this illusion we have a bar with which we can control the speed of the rotation of the line that is always visible When the speed is higher the effect is much clearer